Skip nav to main content.

 These recordings just sit on the storage servers and get listened to only when there are complaints.
 Then you identify what went wrong, but the damage is already done.

-In the case of voice analytics, they can rapidly analyze call recordings to identify compliance issues, misselling, privacy issues – either warn the agent or escalate to a manager to take corrective action.
+In the case of speech analytics, they can rapidly analyze call recordings to identify compliance issues, misselling, privacy issues – either warn the agent or escalate to a manager to take corrective action.

 This would ensure that your call center is compliant with regulations and helps you understand grey areas to improve your call center function’s overall productivity and happiness.